mucketo/Search-and-Destroy-v2.0/README.md

  - I rewrote the mob keyword guessing process from scratch, due to issues with it that I couldn't resolve simply by editing the existing code.
 The new version should handle certain problem areas better than the old.
 Hatchling Aerie is probably the most obvious example; pretty much every mob in the zone has "dragon whelp" in its keywords, which means hunt trick could take a while.
 This and similar situations should be a lot better now.
 Note that it's not perfect and won't correctly guess all keywords (it was never supposed to) but as before it will get most of them right, and the new process means I can add filtering that I couldn't before.
 Also, as a 'bonus' the mob keywords will randomly vary in length, from 4 to 5 characters for double keywords, and somewhat more so for single-keyword mobs.
 I was bored.

- - Mob keywords are now generated as part of the target list build process, rather than after the fact.
-This makes it easier for script functions to access them.
+ - Mob keywords, mob link color, and similar things are determined during the cp target list build process, rather than after the fact.
+This makes it easier for script functions to access them, and makes things like displaying the links faster.

  - Quick where has also been rewritten.
 It was overly complicated and had some long-standing issues.
 Most of the complexity came from the fact that quick where can be called manually or by script, and the approach that was taken to deal with that.
 It was too convoluted and difficult to follow, so I fixed that.
 Also, the new version sort-of checks to see if the 'where' output is just flat-out wrong.
 For example, if I want to look for "a villager" I probably don't want info for "a confused shopper" but they both have villager as a keyword.
 If the output is obviously wrong it will try 2.villager and so forth.
 It can still get the wrong mob (e.g. "a confused villager" or similar) but if totally wrong it should be able to skip it and try the next.